Table of Contents

 Getting approved for SSDI and/or SSI can be challenging.
 Once you have secured these benefits, you will want to make sure that you keep them.
 If you have questions about your disability application or benefits, reach out to our office to schedule a free claim review.

 The process of applying for Social Security disability benefits can be overwhelming, particularly when you are already dealing with a health issue.
 If you plan to stop working or have already quit your job, reach out to a New Jersey disability lawyer to schedule a free consultation about your case.
+If you are wondering how to apply for disability in NJ then contact us today.

 Bross & Frankel represents people with disabilities throughout New Jersey and Pennsylvania who are unable to work due to a disability.
 For help with the Social Security disability process, give us a call at 856-795-8880.
 You can also fill out our online contact form to schedule a free claim review with an SSD attorney.